raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 Lists were represented as linked lists of cons cells, with each cell's head pointing to an element and the tail pointing to another cons cell.

+A> Having these instructions be very fast was important to those early designers: They were working on one of the first high-level languages (COBOL and FORTRAN being the others), and computers in the late 1950s were extremely small and slow by today's standards.
+Although the 704 used core memory, it still used vacuum tubes for its logic.
+Thus, the design of programming languages and algorithms was driven by what could be accomplished with limited memory and performance.

 Here's the scheme in JavaScript, using two-element arrays to represent cons cells:

 {% highlight javascript %}